nushankodikara/TecInpact/content/post/budget-online-radio-station-guide-2020.md

 * Supported by Ads
 * 3 server locations & Instant setup

 For No Cost At All!
-If you reach your 5000 Listner count, you can expand your station for about 6.25$ / month in the time period I'm writing this.
-I'm pretty sure you are'nt going to hit that limit sooner, so free radio for a much longer time!
+If you reach your 5000 Listener count, you can expand your station for about 6.25$ / month in the time period I'm writing this.
+I'm pretty sure you aren't going to hit that limit sooner, so free radio for a much longer time!
 Their theming options are very limited BTW.
 But modern and simple

 >   ❝ listen2myradio was established in 2006 as the first free shoutcast hosting company on the internet, and even today listen2myradio remains the biggest free shoutcast hosting company in existence.
 More than one million users have signed up to listen2myradio for both our free and premium services.
 We specialize in all aspects of streaming over the internet. ❞